DataDog/integrations-extras/jfrog_platform/README.md

 ### Logs Collection

-1. Fluentd installation :

-    Please follow the detailed steps for Fluentd instllation based on your installation type and defining the environment variable correctly [here][18]
+1. [Install Fluentd using the jFrog documentation][18] based on your installation type, and define the environment variable.

-2. Fluentd configuration :

-    a.
-Artifactory Configuration
-    Download the artifactory fluentd configuration file to a directory the user has permissions to write, such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above in the [Environment Configuration](#environment-configuration) section.
+2. Configure Fluentd with Artifactory by downloading the Artifactory Fluentd configuration file to a directory you have permissions to write in, such as `$JF_PRODUCT_DATA_INTERNAL` locations.

-    ````text
+    ```text
     cd $JF_PRODUCT_DATA_INTERNAL
     wget https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/fluent.conf.rt
-    ````
+    ```

-    Override the match directive(last section) of the downloaded `fluent.conf.rt` with the details given below:
+    Override the match directive (last section) of the downloaded `fluent.conf.rt` with the details given below:

     ```
     <match jfrog.**>